 The Senate now sent envoys to all the provinces to try and get the provincial governors on their side.
 Most were persuaded to rebel against Maximinus, but a few refused and killed the envoys or sent them to Maximinus, who had them tortured and executed.
 Maximinus himself certainly was not going to give up without a fight.
 Towards the end of March, the emperor gathered his forces and marched from Sirmium in the Balkans to Italy.

 Meanwhile, things were not going so well for the Senate in Africa.
 The legate of the neighbouring province of Numidia, one Capellianus, was still loyal to Maximinus.
 Unlike the two Gordiani, he had well-trained soldiers at his disposal.
 Capellianus commanded the veteran Legio III Augusta, which was permanently stationed at Lambaesis, while the Gordiani had to rely on a mob.
 The Gordiani’s people’s army outnumbered Capellianus’ forces, but the latter’s professional soldiers easily defeated father and son near Carthage.
 The younger Gordianus was killed in battle, while the elder Gordianus had already committed suicide before the battle by hanging himself.
 Both would later be deified by the Senate.
 For now, Capellianus entered Carthage and began executing supporters of the Gordiani.
 He also plundered temples and confiscated private property and public funds.
+The rebellion seemed to be over.

 New emperors, please…